Data is incredible.

 This is great news for ecommerce businesses.

-Well, without the costs of maintaining a physical store and large inventory, ecommerce dropshipping businesses can keep overheads low.
+Without the costs of maintaining a physical store and large inventory, online retailers can keep overheads low.

 This means they’re often able to provide lower prices for customers.

-Get your products to appear in Google Shopping’s search results.
-Remember, Google is by far the largest search engine and many shoppers will use it to quickly compare prices.
+The key takeaway Get your products to appear in Google Shopping’s search results.
+Remember, Google is by far the largest search engine and many shoppers will use it to quickly search discounts and compare prices.

 To learn how, check out: The Beginner’s Guide to Boosting Sales With Google Shopping Ads.